 Scientific Advisory Board

-The Scientific Advisory Board is comprised of leading academics in nutrition, psychiatry, education, psychology and brain biochemistry to provide expert opinion on the evidence base for the recommendations for Food for the Brain campaigns.
+The Scientific Advisory Board is comprised of leading academics in nutrition, psychiatry, education, psychology, behaviour, brain biochemistry and cognitive testing to provide expert opinion on the evidence base for the recommendations for Food for the Brain campaigns and COG-NITION.
 It provides advice and recommendations regarding all scientific issues posed by the work of the charity.
-The Board reviews and evaluates the elements of all projects contemplated by Food for the Brain to ensure they are consistent with the best available science.
+The Board reviews and evaluates the elements of all projects offered and contemplated by Food for the Brain to ensure they are consistent with the best available science.

 Julia is a Professor of Clinical Psychology in the Department of Psychology and the Director of the Mental Health and Nutrition Research Group.
 Originally from Toronto, Canada, she completed her PhD at the University of Calgary in clinical psychology followed by a two year post-doctoral fellowship at the Hospital for Sick Children in Toronto.
 In 2000, she joined the Department of Psychology where she teaches child psychology in the Clinical Psychology Programme.